 There is, in actual fact, a vast network of child-sex prostitution in this country; this is not a “Q-Anon” conspiracy to be dismissed outright, as the paranoid delusion of a far-Right conspiracy theorist.
 If you doubt the veracity of this, use Google effectively and search for such headlines.
 If you’re not already aware, you might just come away shocked.
 That is not this; that is, the procurers of child porn, the consumers of child porn, those prostituting young girls, and those buying young flesh, do not share much in common with those behind Cuties, or those audiences who might find value in the film.
 Fact.

 Child predation is serious, but it’s doubtful that the intended audience for Cuties was child sex predators.
 It’s a patently ridiculous notion.
 That “other” sort of content is out there if someone really looks for it; it’s a multi-billion dollar business, after all.
 It’s raw and it’s vicious, and it’s certainly not about delivering a message to its viewers that hyper-sexualization is morally reprehensible, like Cuties does.
 What sex offender seeks out such a message?
+And, even if someone of that sort happens to find this film, isn’t it good that they’re hit with such ideas when expecting something exactly the opposite?

 The girls, admittedly, do dance in a suggestive manner, and wear tight revealing costumes, but it’s not quite so different than what you might see if you were to attend your daughter’s, or niece’s, dance recital on Staten Island, or any other town in the U.S.A., except perhaps (slightly) more extreme in its depiction of hyper-sexualization.
 Viewers’ excessive complains are unwarranted and without justification.